-The Compensation Committee targets base salaries between the 50th and 75th percentiles of the peer group data.
+The Compensation Committee targets base salaries around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
 In addition, when the Compensation Committee annually considers executive base salaries, it takes into account each executive's role and level of responsibility.